Summertime patrol: 5 everyday safety essentials

 Protecting you is vital if you plan on helping others, deterring crime, and most importantly, getting home at the end of the day

-Editor’s Note: Now that we have “officially” begun the summer season — the heat wave started weeks ago, but the official Summer Solstice was yesterday, June 21, 2011 — let’s all take a moment to refresh our memories on some basic officer safety practices for the long, hot, days and nights of summer.
+Editor’s Note: Let’s all take a moment to refresh our memories on some basic officer safety practices for the long, hot, days and nights of summer.
 Check out the column below from Lt.
 Andrew Hawkes, as well as the related resources in the sidebar to the left.
 Add your thoughts on summertime safety in the comments area below.
 Stay safe out there.

 As I sit here on my patio in the wee hours of the morning after a relentless, non-stop night of bar fights, family disturbances, live grenades found in a closet and your normal major accidents one after another, I’m hot, bothered, and tired from the heat.

 Then it hits me.
 Maybe it’s just the ungodly heat index.
 Or the full moon.
 Maybe everyone is restless and pissed off waiting for football season.
 Perhaps it is all the teenagers that are out of school.
 Whatever the reason, if you have spent any amount of time on patrol, you’ve come to realize the truth in the rumors about how crazy it gets out there in the summer.
 You may not be able to put your finger on the cause, but one thing is certain, it’s the truth.

 So, there are a few essentials you may need out there on your beat during the hot summer solstice.
 Protecting you is vital if you plan on helping others, deterring crime, and most importantly, getting home at the end of the day.